-How to wear a face mask with your hearing aidsHow to wear a face mask with your hearing aids Read our tips on the best way to wear a mask with your hearing aids.
+Face masks, hearing loss and hearing aidsHow to wear a face mask with your hearing aids Read our tips on the best way to wear a mask with your hearing aids.
 Learn how a few adjustments can help people with hearing loss comfortably wear a face mask to help prevent the spread of coronavirus.
-2020 1008 How to wear a face mask with your hearing aids https://www.healthyhearing.com/report/53084-Face-masks-and-hearing-aids
+2020 1144 Face masks, hearing loss and hearing aids https://www.healthyhearing.com/report/53084-Face-masks-and-hearing-aids

 Face masks are now required in many public places to help prevent the spread of coronavirus.
 For people with hearing loss, though, this may be easier said than done.